io-alt-f/altf/content/posts/how-relay-node.md

   nessusio/cardano-node cardano-cli"
 ```

-Verify the command is working
+Verify the command is working.

 ```shell
 cardano-cli --version
 ```

+Add this alias to your ~/.bashrc file or whatever shell file you are using so it's always available.

 Now for the real reason that we mapped the output volume to `cardano-cli`
 Lets run a command outputs a file as the result. `Note` by the time you read this we may have moved to a later era than `--mary-era`